dainsaint/readjuststop.com/_chapters/chapter-four/enjoying.md

 ### The only difference between work and play is whether or not you *have* to do it.

-You may love dancing, but if you had do it four nights a week for a paycheck it might start to feel like work super quick.
+You may love dancing, but if you had to do it four nights a week for a paycheck it might start to feel like work super quick.

 Conversely, you may hate dealing with spreadsheets, but if you're using it to plan a wedding, it may suddenly become a joyful activity.